Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-12-Linux Network Services/README.md

 # Apache Service Troubleshooting on stapp01

+Task:: Our monitoring tool has reported an issue in Stratos Datacenter.
+One of our app servers has an issue, as its Apache service is not reachable on port 8086 (which is the Apache port).
+The service itself could be down, the firewall could be at fault, or something else could be causing the issue.

+Use tools like telnet, netstat, etc. to find and fix the issue.
+Also make sure Apache is reachable from the jump host without compromising any security settings.

+Once fixed, you can test the same using command curl http://stapp01:8086 command from jump host.

 ## Step 1: Initial Connectivity Check from Jump Host

 First, let's test the connectivity to stapp01 on port 8086: